Ed Husain: Publications

-Dr. Husain is author of several widely-acclaimed books: The Islamist (2007), House of Islam (2018), and Among the Mosques (2021).
+Husain is author of the books The Islamist (2007), House of Islam (2018) and Among the Mosques (2021).

-Among the Mosques (2021), his most recent book, was praised by The Economist as “a fascinating addition to the Orwellian tradition.”
-The work explores ten mosques in Northern Britain, tracing how the mainstreaming of literalist interpretations of Islam has fostered the growth of “parallel” Muslim societies.
-The Right Honourable Sajid Javid MP, writing in The Times, described the book as a “considered and nuanced… must-read” and Tom Holland, author of Dominion, characterized it as “compelling and moving.”
+Among the Mosques (2021), his most recent book, explores ten mosques in Northern Britain, tracing how the mainstreaming of literalist interpretations of Islam has fostered the growth of "parallel" Muslim societies.
+It was praised by The Economist as "a fascinating addition to the Orwellian tradition".
+The Sajid Javid, MP, writing in The Times, described the book as a “considered and nuanced… must-read” and Tom Holland, author of Dominion, characterized it as "compelling and moving".
+However, writing in The Literary Review, reviewer Sameer Rahim, commented: “While his title alludes to V S Naipaul's Among the Believers, Husain is unable to match the novelist’s magisterial prose or penetrating insights.
+Instead, his book careers painfully from the risible to the frankly sinister."
+An article in The Standard described it as "A controversial book about Islam that has been accused of not making clear its use of pseudonyms as well as making inaccurate claims."

-His previous book, the House of Islam (2018), tracks the misgivings of the modern Salafist movement in petrostates across the Middle East that, in the words of The Times, makes “a plea for the renewal of classical, traditional Islam against its extreme and politicised versions.”
-The Financial Times described Dr. Husain’s writing as an “eloquent [invection] against the Islamist project of enforcing the Salafist interpretation of Islamic sharia law,” David Goodhart in the Times praised Dr. Husain for “the combination of deep religious commitment and western reformist politics that makes him such a necessary figure,” and Kirkus further commended the book as “a welcome introduction to a faith too little understood by those outside of it.”
+His previous book, the House of Islam (2018), tracks the misgivings of the modern Salafist movement in petrostates across the Middle East that, in the words of The Times, makes "a plea for the renewal of classical, traditional Islam against its extreme and politicised versions."
+Justin Marozzi in the Times commented that “The common theme, which runs as a deep undercurrent in this book, is extremist Saudi ideology.
+In a powerful and impassioned polemic, Husain argues that it has poisoned the Muslim world with its narrow, hateful, literalist and intolerant world-view, eschewing ancient Islamic traditions of tolerance and pluralism.
+Outward religious practice outweighs the call for inner spiritual refinement.
+Saudi Arabia, he charges, has essentially killed Islam.”

+The Financial Times described Husain's writing as an "eloquent [invection] against the Islamist project of enforcing the Salafist interpretation of Islamic sharia law", David Goodhart in The Times praised Husain for "the combination of deep religious commitment and western reformist politics that makes him such a necessary figure", and Kirkus further commended the book as "a welcome introduction to a faith too little understood by those outside of it."

 His first book, The Islamist (2007), was shortlisted for the 2008 George Orwell Prize and 2008 PEN Ackerley Prize.
 The story follows Husain’s experience as a British youth drawn to Islamic fundamentalism before eventually rejecting the movement and its teachings.
 As Anushka Asthana wrote in the Guardian, The Islamist is a “captivating, and terrifyingly honest, book” that brings readers into the mind of young fundamentalists serving as a “wake-up call to monocultural Britain.”
-Melanie Phillips of the Daily Mail praised Dr. Husain for his “courage” and “intellectual honesty and guts” in The Islamist, seconded by Martin Amis who, in a separate piece for The Times, called it a “persuasive and stimulating book.”
+Melanie Phillips of the Daily Mail praised Husain for his "courage" and "intellectual honesty and guts" in The Islamist, and Martin Amis, in a separate piece for The Times, called it a "persuasive and stimulating book".